Learn : Puppy Care

 How About if I Adopted an Older Dog?

 Be sure to take things slowly with an older dog.
-During her first few days, as she adjusts to life in your home, it is important that you do not overstimulate her.
-Give her some time and space; allow her to observe the rhythms of your home before forcing a lot of attention on her.
+During their first few days, as they adjust to life in your home, it is important that you do not overstimulate them.
+Give them some time and space; allow them to observe the rhythms of your home before forcing a lot of attention on them.

-Whether your dog is a puppy or not, you may benefit from training her to sleep in a crate at night.
+Whether your dog is a puppy or not, you may benefit from training them to sleep in a crate at night.
 Dogs feel safe when they are enclosed in a warm den, just as their wolfy ancestors do.
 A crate is a fantastic way to establish structure and boundaries for your new family member.
-Giving her a place of her own in your home can help her feel comfortable and keep her safely out of trouble when you are not around to supervise her.
+Giving them a place of their own in your home can help them feel comfortable and keep them safely out of trouble when you are not around to supervise.

-Stay as consistent as possible in all areas of your dog’s life — her feeding routine should be the same each day, as should be her walking, training, and bedtime rituals.
+Stay as consistent as possible in all areas of your dog’s life — their feeding routine should be the same each day, as should be their walking, training, and bedtime rituals.
 You may discover that you need to amend certain things about your dog’s routine after a while, but be sure to make these changes gradually.

 Be patient and firm with your dog, demonstrating an attitude of calm, quiet leadership and complete stability.
 Your dog should appreciate your gentle and predictable daily guidance and reward you with excellent behavior over time.